Release Policy

 • Rule type: FAILURE

-• Failure message: Attestation syntax check failed: %s
+• FAILURE message: Attestation syntax check failed: %s

-• Code: builtin_attestation.syntax_check
+• Code: attestation.syntax_check

 6. Builtin image policies